thunderheadone/one-sdk-ios/README.md

 	```

-### Send Properties to ONE
+### Send Properties to Thunderhead ONE or Salesforce Interaction Studio

-Properties in the form of key/value pair strings can be sent to ONE using the SDK's public methods.
+Properties in the form of key/value pair strings can be sent to Thunderhead ONE or Salesforce Interaction Studio using the SDK's public methods.
 Simply create a dictionary of key/value pair strings and call the appropriate properties public method, as follows:

 Swift:
 ```swift